mt2017-tartu-shared-task/materials/three-final-steps.md

 Some notes about README-EXAMPLE.md:
 * leave test set scores and poster link empty for now
 * by "final system" I mean the one you obtained test set translation with
-* there is a section "What we also tried or wanted to try": if you failed to do something due to any some reasons, describe your attempts and intuitions here
+* there is a section "What we also tried or wanted to try": if you failed to do something due to reasons, describe your attempts and intuitions here

 ## Step 2.
 Translate source side of the test set and publish results
 1. Create a new folder on your team's GitHub repo.
 The directory should be named "test-final".
 2. Translate source side of the test set with your final system, and publish results file under "test_final" folder.